Does saying no to someone make you feel guilty?

 Accept the fact that you can’t do everything.

 Don’t promise what you cannot do.
 If you say yes and later, it turns out you can’t do it.
 Not only will people lose faith in you, it hurts them too.
 By agreeing to something, you are effectively building up their expectations.
 People put their trust in you.
-They trust that you have checked your own schedule, you know your own limit and you know that you can do it.
+They trust that you have checked your own schedule, you know your own limitations and you know that you can do it.
 It’s doesn’t matter if you really want to do it or not, if you don’t do it, you betray their trust, and that hurts.

 Apart from emotional hurt, not delivering what you promised also affect the other person’s schedule.
 I had a book cover designer for Fearless Passion, who promised to give me three drafts within two days.
 After three weeks, I still have no draft from him.
 I had to fire him because he was slowing down my production.